-- In the 1890's scientists and engineers were familiar with cathode rays, generated from one of the metal plates in an evacuated tube across a large electric potential - People thought cathode rays had something to do with atoms. - It was known that cathode rays could penetrate matter and their properties were under intense investigation during the 1890's.
+- In the 1890's scientists and engineers were familiar with cathode rays, generated from a metal plate in an evacuated tube across a large electric potential - People thought cathode rays have something to do with atoms. - It was known that cathode rays could penetrate matter and their properties were under intense investigation during the 1890's.

-Observation of x Rays
+Observation of X Rays

-- Wilhelm Röntgen studied the effect of cathode rays passing through various materials. - He noticed that a nearby phosphorescent screen glowed during some of these experiments. - These rays were unaffected by magnetic fields and penetrated materials more than cathode rays. - He called them x rays and deduced that they were produced by the cathode rays bombarding the glass walls of his vacuum tube
+- Wilhelm Röntgen studied the effect of cathode rays passing through various materials. - He noticed that a nearby phosphorescent screen glow during some of these experiments. - These rays were unaffected by magnetic fields and penetrated materials more than cathode rays. - He called them X rays and deduced that they were produced by the cathode rays bombarding the glass walls of his vacuum tube

-- Röntgen's X Ray Tube Röntgen produced X-ray by allowing cathode rays to impact the glass wall of the tube. - Took image the bones of a hand on a phosphorescent screen. - Tremendous contribution to medical imaging, and Röntgen received the 1st Nobel Prize for this
+- Röntgen's X Ray Tube Röntgen produced the X-ray by allowing cathode rays to impact the glass wall of the tube. - Took image of the bones of a hand on a phosphorescent screen. - Tremendous contribution to medical imaging, and Röntgen received, the 1st Nobel Prize (1901) for this!